simple-login/app/README.md

 In some way yes ...
 However SimpleLogin is a bit different because:

 - it's fully open-source: both the server and client code (browser extension, JS library) are open-source so anyone can freely inspect and (hopefully) improve the code.
 - not just email alias: SimpleLogin is a privacy-first and developer-friendly identity provider that: a. offers privacy for users b. is simple to use for developers.
+Our goal is to offer a privacy-focused alternative to the "Login with Facebook/Google/Twitter" buttons.
+- the only email alias solution that is `self-hostable`: with our detailed self-hosting instructions and most of components running as Docker container, anyone who knows how to `ssh` is able to deploy SimpleLogin on their server.
-- plenty of features: custom domain, browser extension, OAuth libraries, etc.
+- plenty of features: custom domain, browser extension, alias activity, OAuth libraries, etc.
 - written in Python 🐍 😅 this is not a difference per se but hey I never found a Python email server so feel free to tweak this one if you want to use Python for handling emails.

 # Table of Contents